Charles Hill-Tout

 In 1892, he commenced extensive excavations of the Great Marpole Midden in Vancouver for the Art, Historical, and Scientific Association of Vancouver, stimulating study of other middens in the region.
-The Great Midden, which dates from 2400–1600 years BP and was a living village until the first of the great smallpox epidemics in the late 17th century, is today a National Heritage Site of Canada.
+The Great Midden, which dates from 2400 to 1600 years BP and was a living village until the first of the great smallpox epidemics in the late 17th century, is today a National Heritage Site of Canada.

 In 1896 Hill-Tout interviewed Chief Mischelle of the Nlaka'pamux tribe.
 In 1899 the Folklore Society published his article "Sqaktktquaclt, or the Benign-Faced, the Oannes of the Ntlaka-pamuq", where he made reference to the myth of Oannes in the Persian Gulf.
 When the Jesup North Pacific Expedition stopped in Vancouver in 1897, Hill-Tout met Franz Boas, leader of the expedition.
 Hill-Tout escorted Harlan Smith of the expedition to Lytton for field study.
 By 1898, Hill-Tout had written his first book on the ethnology of the Haida people.

 In 1903 the Royal Society of Canada published his study of totemism.
 In 1907 he published British North America: I. The far West, home of the Salish and Déné.

 Hill-Tout was president of the British Columbia Academy of Science in 1914, and vice president the year before.
 During the First World War he enlisted in the Canadian Expeditionary Force with the 242nd Battalion, CEF.
 He died 30 June 1944, in Vancouver.

 In 1978 Ralph Maud assembled four volumes of ethnographic writing by Hill-Tout: Thomson and the Okanagan, the Squamish and the Lillooet, the Mainland Halkomelem, the Sechelt and the South-Eastern Tribes of Vancouver Island.